mattiaa32-lgtm/DelightfulChurros/README.md

 time).
 Settings → Backup shows when the last copy and the last successful write happened, and can take one on demand.

+## Model selection

+`api/_gemini.js` keeps a chain of model names, but they are guesses — the models a key actually has are discovered from the API.
+That matters most for grounded (web search) calls: the capable models allow as few as five requests a minute, so grounded calls use discovery, take the non-lite models only, and try at most two with a pause between.
+Firing a chain of four at a 5/min ceiling spends it on retries and looks like an exhausted daily allowance.

 ## Rate limits

 Gemini's free tier allows roughly **10 requests per minute** and ~1,000 per day